jmhutchison/QGIS-Training-Manual/answers/answers.rst

 |basic| *Symbol Structure*
 ...............................................................................

-Seen together, your rural and urban layers should look more or less like this:
+Seen together, your forests, waterways, and bandung_districts layers should look more or less like this:

 .. image:: ../_static/symbology/020.png
    :align: center